 In the early days of the American Civil War, few military officers knew or cared much about the medical care rendered to their men although organized medical departments existed in both the Union and Confederate Armies.
 However, the South suffered from a lack of resources throughout the war.
 Military doctors varied in their qualifications from outright charlatans or ill-qualified political appointees, to a cadre of dedicated men who made the most of the limited assets and medical knowledge of the time.

 The war claimed some 620,000 lives among the armed forces of both sides and another 50,000 civilian deaths.
 Medical care was, as noted, both primitive and in many areas, limited.
 There were only about 150 hospitals in the entire country and no formal nursing education programs.
+The idea of splitting nursing practices with msn vs dnp like today was a long way to come too, more on that later.
 Fortunately, civilians on both sides rose to the occasion and provided much-needed assistance in the delivery of care and services to wounded and ill soldiers.
 Perhaps one of the most important contributions was that provided by growing numbers of volunteer women nurses who braved the battlefield and the challenging conditions in military hospitals.
 The exact number of women who served is unknown, but certainly was in the thousands.
 Some historians suggest as many as 8,000 on both sides.
 Because of the volunteer and sometimes anonymous nature of their efforts, an accurate number may never be known.

 The practice of medicine itself had barely begun to leave the dark days of the previous centuries.
 Battlefield technology had advanced rapidly, as it does in all wars, but the pace of medicine did not.
 Often, a minor wound became fatal due to inappropriate care, infection or simple ignorance.
 The horrific carnage of the war, coupled with rampant disease, took a heavy toll.
 Attention was forced on the issue.